Provincial Sales Tax

 Are there input tax credits for PST for goods consumed by a business similar to the credit that is allowed for GST purposes?

-There are no input credits allowed in Saskatchewan.
+There are no input credits allowed in Saskatchewan for PST.
 The tax is payable on all business-use goods, other than goods purchased for resale.

 I sell liquor, do I require a separate licence?